erofs/docs/src/imagefs.md

  - Like common archive formats, EROFS images can be distributed as golden data and stored on any filesystem.
-Depending on user requirements or specific workloads, the writable layer can also be freely configured with any filesystem using OverlayFS instead of relying on remote data.
+Depending on user requirements or specific workloads, the writable layer can also be freely configured with any supported filesystem using OverlayFS instead of purely relying on remote metadata.

 Due to its flexibility and simplicity, it is well-suited for use in container images and sandbox templates among runc and VM-based containers, making it